rwbl/hmitiles-for-domoticz/README.md

 HMITiles-for-Domoticz/
 ├── core/                           	# Standard shared framework engines │   ├── hmitiles.css                	# Global styling for all tiles and layouts
-│   └── hmitiles.js                 	# Shared UI logic (bulk polling loop, hook dispatcher)
+│   ├── hmitiles.js                 	# Shared UI logic (bulk polling loop, hook dispatcher)
-│   └── hmitiles-preparser.js           # Pre-parse Domoticz specific devices data into HMITiles standard format used by the processor
+│   ├── hmitiles-preparser.js           # Pre-parse Domoticz specific devices data into HMITiles standard format used by the processor
-│   └── hmitiles-processor.js           # Process a HMI tile based on its data-type
+│   ├── hmitiles-processor.js           # Process a HMI tile based on its data-type
-├── blueprints/                     	# Custom page usage examples & tutorials
+│   ├── hmitiles-roomplan.js            # Generates a custom page from roomplan devices
+│   └── hmitiles-devices.js           	# List all used devices name & data in a HMI tile
-│   ├── myfirsttile/      		        # Simple Tile example to get started.
+├── blueprints/                     	# Examples how to use HMI tiles with tutorials │   ├── myfirsttile/      		        # Simple Tile example to get started.
 │   │   ├── index.html              	# Standalone workbench interface markup
 │   │   ├── MyFirstTile.html     	    # Domoticz custom page tab navigation file